 On December 1, 2015, 279 Marlborough was purchased from Ronald Agel by Joseph R. Jenkins, trustee of the 279 Marlborough Street Realty Trust.

-279 Marlborough remained assessed as a single-family dwelling in 2015.
+279 Marlborough continued to be assessed as a single-family dwelling in 2021.